ashkanmy/Remote-Sensing/README.md

 ( iv ) Sea surface temperature products (WST)

 The geometry in which the SLSTR product is measured comprised of two views, (i) the vertical or nadir view and (ii) the rear view with an agle of $55\degree$.
 As a satellite revolves around the earth, its sensor observs a certain portion of the earth's surface.
 The area imaged on the surface, is referred to as the swath.
 The corresponding swath of nadir and oblique views are around $1400$ (km) and $740$ (km).
+Also, the time separation between the two views is about $3$ minutes [2].

 # -----------------------